IhoraDev/Portfolio/pokemons/README.md

   - click on full info to close;

   - adaptive styling;
-  - pokemons will sorted when they loaded (as i understand from task);
+  - pokemons will sorted when they loaded;